JonathanLorimer/ecobee-fp-workshop/presentation.md

 - This allows us to:
     - Pass functions as arguments
     - Accept functions as arguments
-    - return functions as results
+    - Return functions as results

 ## Callbacks and Higher Order Functions
 ```typescript